configcat/docs/website/docs/integrations/amplitude.md

 ## Overview

-Every setting change in ConfigCat is shown in Amplitude on the charts as a horizontal line and some details are added automatically about the change.
+Every setting change in ConfigCat is annotated on the Amplitude charts as a vertical line and some details are added automatically about the change.

 ![amplitude_chart](/assets/amplitude_chart.png)